sudar/wp-github-gist/readme.txt

 [github file = "/sudar/MissileLauncher/blob/master/MissileLauncher.cpp" start_line = "10" end_line = "20"]

+### Changing Gist-it server

+By default, this Plugin uses my own [gist-it server][3] which is hosted on a free Google App Engine account.
+If you expect significant amount of traffic to your blog, then do consider using your own gist-it server.
+You can follow the [instructions to deploy your own gist-it server][4] and then go to the settings page to change the url.

 ### Translation

 The pot file is available with the Plugin.
 If you are willing to do translation for the Plugin, use the pot file to create the .po files for your language and let me know.
 I will add it to the Plugin after giving credit to you.